Young dad-to-be was among 13 US troops killed in Afghanistan - The Boston Globe

 Advertisement

-The U.S. said it was the most lethal day for American forces in Afghanistan since 2011.
-The White House said President Joe Biden will look for opportunities to honor the servicemembers who lost their lives.
+US officials said it was the most lethal day for American forces in Afghanistan since 2011.
+The White House said President Biden will look for opportunities to honor the service members who lost their lives.

+“He was a Marine before he knew he was allowed to be a Marine,” Cheyenne McCollum said Friday.
+“He’d carry around his toy rifle and wear his sister’s pink princess snow boots and he’d either be hunting or he was a Marine.
+Sometimes it would be with nothing on underneath, just a T-shirt.”

-“He wanted to be a Marine his whole life and carried around his rifle in his diapers and cowboy boots,” Roice McCollum said, adding that her brother wanted to be a history teacher and wrestling coach when he completed his service.
+“Anybody who met him just loved him,” she added.
+“He was so excited to be a dad and he was going to be a great dad.”
+She said her brother wanted to be a history teacher and a wrestling coach once he completed his service.

-“He’s a tough, kind, loving kid who made an impact on everyone he met,” she said.
+“We want to make sure that people know that these are the kids that are sacrificing themselves, and he’s got a family who loves him and a wife who loves him and a baby that he’ll never get to meet,” she said.
+Another sister, Roice McColllum, told the Casper Star Tribune that her brother was on his first deployment when the evacuation in Afghanistan began.

 Stone read a note that his wife, Kim, sent to their son Eli Stone, who is also in the military and deployed elsewhere: “I remember standing in our kitchen and telling y’all to run the other way if you had to go in first.
 And both of you saying, ‘If we die doing this, we die doing what we love.’
 I never knew that would come true, so hold onto all the great memories.
 I know he would want all of his brothers to stay strong and fight hard.”

-Another Marine, Lance Corporal Jared Schmitz, 20, also died in the attack.
-His father, Mark Schmitz, told KMOX Radio that the Marines came to his home in Wentzville, Missouri, at 2:40 a.m.
+Lance Corporal Jared Schmitz, 20, was one of the other Marines who died in the attack.
+His father, Mark Schmitz, told KMOX Radio that the Marines came to his home in Wentzville, Mo., at 2:40 a.m.
 Friday to give him the grim news.

 Schmitz said his son, who grew up in the St. Louis area, was among a group of Marines sent back to Afghanistan to assist with evacuation efforts.